fanoframework/fanoframework.github.io/working-with-application/index.md

 - Router instance which support regular expression.
 - Simple dispatcher implementation which does not use middlewares.

+Also, developers only need to implements two abstract methods as `initDispatcher()` method has already been implemented.

 [View TSimpleWebApplication source code](https://github.com/fanoframework/fano/blob/master/App/Implementations/AppImpl.pas).

 See [sample application](https://github.com/fanoframework/fano-app) to understand how to setup application instance.